 - Having clear polices which are audited and reviewed annually (available on request).

 - Providing regular training to ensure staff can identify concerns and are confident when responding, reporting and recording.

 - Embedding safeguarding as a priority throughout the Trust.

 If you have concerns about the safety or wellbeing of a child or adult at risk who participates in any of our programmes you can contact us via telephone or email.
 The information you have provided will be reviewed within 24 hours and a decision on what action needs to be taken will be made.
-You can also fill in our reporting form which can be found using the link below.

 We have a duty to share information that you give us with other agencies if we think that a child or adult at risk could be at risk has been or in danger of being harmed.

 Alternatively, concerns can be reported to the following organisations: